-Stakeholder meeting to inform about the project in detail, especially focusing on sensors to be developed and to get feedback from the end-users.
+A meeting was held to inform relevant stakeholder about the project in detail, especially focusing on sensors to be developed and to get an initial feedback.
 In total 13 experts from irrigation unions, agricultural cooperatives, agricultural research institutes, provincial agriculture and water related authorities attended the meeting.
 The participants were interested in testing the sensors once they are fully developed.
 Overburdened with implementation problems of relevant regulations, authorities implied sensors could help overcome some of the problems faced with regards to unsustainable farming practices.
 Participants also noted that there is need for legislative support, strict inspections and robust incentives/penalty mechanisms, in order to fully benefit from the developed monitoring tools.

-Figure 7.
+Figure 8.
 UNG meeting with local stakeholders in Konya (2018).